Belmont Hill School

 Belmont Hill School is an all-boys day and optional five-day boarding school in Belmont, Massachusetts, a suburb of Boston.
 The school enrolls approximately 470 boys in grades 7–12, separated into the Middle School (Forms I-III, or grades 7–9) and the Upper School (Forms IV-VI, or grades 10–12).

-The school's rowing team has won five national championships, and its ice hockey team has produced two Olympic gold medalists and three Hobey Baker Award winners.

 History

 The school was founded in 1923 by a group of seven incorporators, including William H. Claflin Jr. and John W. Hallowell, who wanted their sons to attend a nearby day school.
 (At the time, most of the major Boston day schools were to the south of Boston.)
 They appointed Middlesex School master Reginald Heber Howe as its first headmaster.
 The school opened its doors in the fall of 1923 to 43 boys and four faculty, and grew rapidly, reaching 123 boys and 12 full-time faculty by 1926.
 Howe initially intended to educate students in grades 3–12, but the school eliminated the lower grades over time and adopted the current six-year structure in 1961.
 Author Munro Leaf taught at the school in the 1920s.

 Belmont Hill has been an all-boys school since its founding, although its articles of incorporation originally envisioned "a Country Day School for the education of boys and/or girls."
 In 1973, the school adopted a sister-school relationship with Winsor School; the two schools share various extracurricular activities.
 The school also holds joint social events with Dana Hall School and Newton Country Day School.

 The school was hit hard by the financial turmoil of the Great Depression, and enrollment fell to 96 by 1942.
 The trustees tabled several proposals to merge with Rivers and Browne & Nichols in the 1940s, all of which proved unsuccessful.
 America's entry into World War II, and the resulting increase in government spending, helped revive the school's fortunes.
 Under headmaster Charles F. Hamilton (h.
 1942–71), enrollment and Upper School day student tuition nearly quadrupled.
 In 1970, the school's scholarship budget was $50,800, roughly equivalent to 22 full scholarships (6% of the student body).

 The school celebrated its centennial in 2023, paired with a fundraising campaign that seeks to raise $100–125 million.
 The campus currently occupies 37 acres.